RavensbourneWebMedia/UX-design/README.md

 # Learning goals

-Upon completion of this unit you will (hopefully) be able to:
+Upon completion of this course you will (hopefully) be able to:

 * Understand the difference between *qualitative* and *quantitative* **user research** and be familiar with a few techniques to perform both types of research.